Soap2G/atlas-opendata-infrastructure/slides.md

 - there are **LFNs** (logical file names)
 - **LFNs** are registered in *catalog(s)​*
     - where are the LFNs? (in the DIRAC File Catalog (DFC), or in Rucio)​
-    - what are their metadata? (in the DFC, or in the LHCb Bookkeeping, or in AMGA)​
+    - where are their metadata? (in the DFC, or in the LHCb Bookkeeping, or in AMGA)​
 - LFNs *may* have **PFNs** (physical file names), stored in **SEs** (Storage Elements), that can be accessed with several protocols.​

 :: content ::